Colliers International India Completes Over 125 Projects Providing Technical Due Diligence Services: Colliers International India

 About Colliers International Group Inc.

-Colliers International (NASDAQ, TSX: CIGI) is a leading global real estate services and investment management company.
-With operations in 68 countries, our 14,000 enterprising people work collaboratively to provide expert advice and services to maximize the value of property for real estate occupiers, owners and investors.
-For more than 20 years, our experienced leadership team, owning approximately 40% of our equity, have delivered industry-leading investment returns for shareholders.
+Colliers International (NASDAQ, TSX: CIGI) is a leading global real estate service and investment management company.
+With operations in 68 countries, our 14,000 enterprising people work collaboratively to provide expert advice and services to maximize the value of the property for real estate occupiers, owners, and investors.
+For more than 20 years, our experienced leadership team, owning approximately 40% of our equity, has delivered industry-leading investment returns for shareholders.
 In 2018, corporate revenues were $2.8 billion ($3.3 billion including affiliates), with more than $26 billion of assets under management.

-For the latest news from Colliers India, visit http://www.colliers.com/en-gb/india.
-To follow us on twitter, simply click on this twitter handle @Colliersintlind and to follow us on LinkedIn, simply click here.

 Download The Devdiscourse News App for Latest News.